sanjaysamsoth/sanjaysamsoth/README.md

 ###

-<p align="left">I’m a passionate Software Developer from India with a strong foundation in designing and implementing backend systems.</p>
+<p align="left">I’m a passionate aspiring Software Developer from India with a strong foundation in designing and implementing backend systems.</p>

 ###